pmalhaire/bison/README.md

 implementing bson spec v1.1 see http://bsonspec.org/spec.html

-the code is still at early stage but the 27 types are implement some accessors may have to be updated
+the code is still at early stage but the 22 types are implement some accessors may have to be updated some dump may need cleanup

 ## build